 Lee, Mark, Tim Hughes, Kristen M. George, Michael Griswold, Jeannette Simino, and Pamela L. Lutsey.
 “The Moderating Influence of Education on Genetic Risk for Dementia.”
 Interdisciplinary Association for Population Health Science.
 September 28-October 1, 2020.

 Lee, Mark, John Robert Warren, and Joseph Ferrie.
 “Association of Childhood Lead Exposure with Late Life Cognition and Psychological Traits.”
-Interdisciplinary Association for Population Health Science 2019 (Seattle, WA)
+Interdisciplinary Association for Population Health Science.
+Seattle, WA.
+October 1-4, 2019.

 Lee, Mark.
-“For Whom Does Agency Matter Most?
-Gendered Pathways Toward Upward Educational Mobility.”
-American Sociological Association 2019 (New York, NY)
+“For Whom Does Agency Matter Most?: Gendered Pathways Toward Upward Educational Attainment.”
+American Sociological Association.
+New York, NY.
+August 9-13, 2019.

 Lee, Mark.
-“Does Rural Residence Cause Weight Gain?
-Longitudinal Evidence of BMI Change in a Nationally Representative Cohort.”
-Population Association of America 2019 (Austin, TX)
+“Obesity Among U.S. Rural Adults: Longitudinal Evidence from a Nationally Representative Cohort.”
+Population Association of America.
+Austin, TX.
+April 11-13, 2019.